molecule/molecule.github.io/_post_drafts/natural-fabric-dye.md

 Alum and cream of tartar can be disposed of down the sink safely.
 [18]

+Overheating will cause colors to fade and be ruined.
+Exact heat unclear, and I don't have a thermometer anyway.
+I'll just stay below a boil for safety[28].

+Iron can contaminate a pot, so probably best to keep it in its own special dyebath [28].

 ### Scouring
 Scour the fabric to remove oils, chemicals, or anything that could cause a barrier between the fiber and the dye.
 For cellulose fibers (cotton, etc), synthrapol is common.
 For protein fibers (silk, wool), orvus soap paste is used.[1, 2]